 Listed below are measurement tools that will be used for assessment purposes to determine the level of mastery of CCSS and NC Essential Standards and therefore promotion.
-The assessment tools listed below do not limit the Academy from incorporating additional measures that may be determine necessary to further support the mission of the Academy.
+The assessment tools listed below do not limit the school from incorporating additional measures that may be determine necessary to further support the mission of the school.

-- State Mandated Assessments Students participate in the administration of all state adopted assessments such as the READY End of Course exams, End of Grade exams, and the Smarter Balanced CCSS assessments, once available. - NWEA MAP, MAP for Primary Grades Students participate in adaptive computer-based, Common Core-aligned interim assessments which pin-point students instructional level and provide teachers with specific skills and learning goals to ensure more than one years worth of growth. - Weekly Standards Assessments include objective based questions that are used for a quick check of content material as well as open-ended performance task questions that require critical thinking and writing skills.
-These assessments are aligned to the Guaranteed and Viable Curriculum and measure mastery of the standards included in the unit. - Writing Prompts will be administered regularly to measure progress. - Teacher-created and curriculum based tests (including pre- and post-tests) - Project-Based Performance Tasks - Inquiry Based Projects Students participate in problem solving tasks, hands-on experiments, and other inquiry based projects described by Marzano as learning activities for Generating and Testing Hypothesis (Marzano, 2001). - Real World Application Teachers ensure deep understanding of standards by utilizing instructional strategies such as non-linguistic representations, cooperative learning, comparisons, and other strategies that ensure students apply knowledge to real world scenarios.
+State Mandated Assessments Students participate in the administration of all state adopted assessments such as the READY End of Course exams, End of Grade exams, and the Smarter Balanced CCSS assessments, once available.

+NWEA MAP, MAP for Primary Grades Students participate in adaptive computer-based, Common Core-aligned interim assessments which pin-point students instructional level and provide teachers with specific skills and learning goals to ensure more than one years worth of growth.

+Weekly Standards Assessments - include objective based questions that are used for a quick check of content material as well as open-ended performance task questions that require critical thinking and writing skills.
+These assessments are aligned to the Guaranteed and Viable Curriculum and measure mastery of the standards included in the unit.

+Writing Prompts will be administered regularly to measure progress.

+Teacher-created and curriculum based tests (including pre- and post-tests)

+Project-Based Performance Tasks

+Inquiry Based Projects Students participate in problem solving tasks, hands-on experiments, and other inquiry based projects described by Marzano as learning activities for Generating and Testing Hypothesis (Marzano, 2001).

+Real World Application Teachers ensure deep understanding of standards by utilizing instructional strategies such as non-linguistic representations, cooperative learning, comparisons, and other strategies that ensure students apply knowledge to real world scenarios.

+Explain the policies and standards for promoting students, including students with special needs, from one grade level to the next.
+Discuss how and when promotion criteria will be communicated to parents and students.

+possible retention.

-The Academy will meet and exceed the North Carolina Promotion and Retention Policies.
+The school will meet and exceed the North Carolina Promotion and Retention Policies.
 This includes the requirements in Section 7A.1.(f) of Session Bill 2012-142 and the amendments in General Statute 115C-238.29F regarding third grade retention, as well as the requirements outlined in the North Carolina Read to Achieve Program.
 Any provisions in the North Carolina attendance policy which impacts promotion/retention will be followed when reaching a final decision on a students grade placement.
 In addition, to the extent possible, students with disabilities will be held to the same promotion standards as all other students.
 Information will be readily available to parents and constant communication will occur throughout the academic school year with the utilization of the student information system, PLPs, benchmark data and student support plans.

-- October January: Teachers will indicate concern(s) to parents and initiate documentation of academic performance. - Early March: Teachers will notify administration if any alternative grade placement is being considered.
+January: Teachers will indicate concern(s) to parents October and initiate documentation of academic performance.
+Early March: Teachers will notify administration if any alternative grade placement is being considered.
 The student intervention team many be convened by the administrator.
-Parents receive written notification of possible retention. - Early April: If placement or retention is being considered, parents are notified by this time and commitment to the decision is secured. - May-June: Decision on placement or retention is made by the teacher and administration and student grade placement or retention is completed.
+Parents receive written notification of

+Early April: If placement or retention is being considered, parents are notified by this time and commitment to the decision is secured.

+May-June: Decision on placement or retention is made by the teacher and administration and student grade placement or retention is completed

+Provide the public charter schools exit standards for graduating ALL students.
+These standards should set forth what students in the last grade served will know and be able to do.
+Be sure to include plans for the "At-Risk" population.